Welcome to the STUART-HAIRSTON CAMP #515

 the history and legacy of these heroes, so future generations can understand the motives that animated the Southern Cause.

-The SCV is the direct heir of the United Confederate Veterans,
+The SCV is the direct heir of the United Confederate

-of the 1861-1865 period is preserved.
+a true history of the 1861-1865 period is preserved.

-Today, programs are ongoing at the
+Today, programs are ongoing

-military history and specific events of that period.
-Perhaps most importantly, members of the Stuart-Hairston
+to discuss the military history and specific events of that period.
+Perhaps most importantly, members of the Stuart-Hairston Camp are at the forefront of the fight to preserve the honor of the Confederate

 Membership in the Sons of Confederate Veterans

 is open to all male descendants of any veteran who served honorably in the Confederate armed forces.
+JOIN TODAY!

 OUR MISSION